 Indian Medical Association (Himachal Pradesh) : IMA- HP

-In January 2020 the World Health Organization (WHO) declared the outbreak of a new coronavirus disease in Hubei, China to be a Public Health Emergency of international concern and by March 2020 the WHO declared this a pandemic.
+COVID-19 is a pandemic and millions of healthcare professionals including hospital staff of nurses, OT technicians, lab technicians and others are playing pivotal role to provide timely and actionable health care support.
 In India, the first COVID-19 case was diagnosed on 30th January 2020.
-With cases rising steadily in various states, IMA-HP has designed several courses consisting of videos, lectures, webinars, power point slides and guidelines for its members that have been curated from government bodies or other credible organizations.
+With cases rising steadily in various states, IMA-HP designed several courses consisting of videos, lectures, webinars, power point slides and guidelines for its members that have been curated from government bodies or other credible organizations.

-Social mobilizers, community workers and volunteers have an important role in providing timely and actionable health information so that people know how to protect themselves and reduce the risks associated with the coronavirus disease 2019 (COVID-19).
-In this course social workers associated with IMA-HP will learn about the epidemiology, IPC, personal protection from coronavirus, myths and facts associated with the disease and learn how to perform their role in the community to control spread of COVID-19.
+This course is designed for medical staff of nurses, OT technicians, lab technicians and others so these front line healthcare providers can learn how to protect themselves and reduce the risks associated with the coronavirus disease 2019 (COVID-19).
+In this course they will learn about the epidemiology, IPC, personal protection from coronavirus, myths and facts, do’s and don’t associated with the disease.

-Chapter 1: Video for community workers handling COVID-19 Patient: This video is downloaded from MOHFW site which is animated presentation for front line health workers to guide the community.
+Unit 1: Recorded Video for community workers handling COVID-19 Patient: This video is downloaded from MOHFW site which is animated presentation for front line health workers to guide the community.

 Unit 1: PDF Document: This document is downloaded from MoHFW site.
 This module is for ASHA and ANM workers.
 After this training they will be able to support community surveillance process, strengthening community linkage with public health services, preparedness, prevention and control.
 They will also learn about protection of healthcare workers from acquiring COVID 19.
 This document provides the information about the essential technical features required for handling COVID-19 patient